What is mirror therapy?

 Can rehabilitation technology devices trigger mirror neurons?

-Virtual reality-based rehab tools are taking advantage of mirror therapy principles with devices such as the RAPAEL Smart Glove, created by NEOFECT.
+Virtual reality-based rehab tools are taking advantage of mirror therapy principles with devices such as the NEOFECT Smart Glove.
 Instead of looking in a mirror, the user watches a screen while playing games that require repetitive movements similar to the mirror therapy exercises.
-The best part is, only minimal hand or arm movement for the RAPAEL Smart Glove to be a good fit!
+The best part is, only minimal hand or arm movement for the NEOFECT Smart Glove to be a good fit!

 The user’s movement is magnified on the screen, tricking the brain into believing that their affected arm is moving more than it actually is.
 By being able to see these movements on the screen, which is called biofeedback, it causes the same mirror neurons to engage.
 For more on biofeedback, see our previous post here.